-F. Phases on the Initial Invited Projects Lists
+F. Phases for Invited Projects

 1. Pre-Design Funding Option (or Planning, Acquisition, Design and Construction Funding)

 The pre-design funding option allows an applicant to receive a single commitment for all phases of a project.
 The construction portion of the project must be deemed ready to proceed before funds for the construction phase will be released.